aditisharma2512/CarRentalAPI/README.md

 **Pick-up** <br />
 The following conditions must be met to register a pick up:
 1. Valid booking ID: The booking ID must exist
-2. Start date must be on the day the request is being made or have already passed
+2. Start date must be on the day the pick up request is being made or have already passed
 3. The status of the booking should be new

 **Drop-off** <br />